 - Put Away the Cellphone – never use a cellphone while driving – even a hands-free device.
 Talking on the phone, texting while driving, and surfing the Internet can get you killed.
 In fact, distracted driving kills more than 3,400 people every single year and that number is growing.
 Having the cellphone nearby makes it all too tempting to pick up, especially when you hear the notifications.
 To avoid this temptation, consider putting it out of the way.
 Place your phone in the glove box, the trunk, or in your handbag until you arrive at your destination.

-- Wear a Helmet – even if you are riding a motorcycle in a state that does not have a universal helmet law, it is wise to wear a motorcycle helmet.
-Helmets can serous reduce life-threatening brain injuries.
+- Wear a Helmet – even if you are riding a motorcycle in a state that does not have a universal helmet law, it is wise to wear a motorcycle helmet in the event that you are involved in a motorcycle accident.
+Helmets can serious reduce life-threatening brain injuries.
 In addition, teach your children to wear a helmet when riding their bikes.
 Nearly 75% of all bicyclists who are injured are hospitalized for head injuries due to improper helmet use.